Oriana Festival 2026

 with Beth Winter

 "The Coal Beneath Our Feet, The Wind Above Our Heads" is a film by Jeremy Clancy.
 Commissioned by the former Member of Parliament for Cynon Valley, Beth Winter, and dedicated to the memory of Tyrone O'Sullivan, the film received its premiere screening here at St Elvan's, as part of our year long Shared Prosperity Fund supported "Cosmos, Collieries, Cynefin" and Miners Strikes 40th anniversary Voices From Underground projects.
-The film has been released during this, the 30th anniversary year of the re-opening of Tower Colliery and focuses on the buyout by the Tower Miners, and the potential for future similar community ownership projects
+The film was released during this, the 30th anniversary year of the re-opening of Tower Colliery and focuses on the buyout by the Tower Miners, and the potential for future similar community ownership projects

 15:00